FAForever/fa/codestyle.md

 - Place blank lines between functions, classes, and groups of imports or variable declarations
   * More than one blank line can be used to group such items into further logical groups (such as for the general file structure described above)
-  * You may elect to not put blank lines between functions that are there purely for another function, e.g. local helpers functions to a global one or the thread function of its instaniator
+  * You may elect to not put blank lines between functions that are there purely for another function, e.g. local helpers functions to a global one or the thread function of its instantiator
 - After logical breaks in code, e.g. to separate the setup, working, and cleanup code of a function

 ## Indentation